-- b. the outcomes of the supervisory stress tests carried out by the competent authorities (i.e. outcomes in terms of changes in own funds ratios), pursuant to Article 100 of Directive 2013/36/EU, taking into account the EBA guidelines issued in accordance with that Article as specified in Title 12 of these Guidelines, and ranging from, for example: - i. prescribing specific 'anchor' scenarios/assumptions to be implemented byinstitutions: to - conducting system-wide stress tests using consistent methodologies and scenarios run either by institutions or by supervisors. - 384.
-Competent authorities should assess as appropriate the impact of the quantitative outcomes of stress tests on the adequacy and quality of the institution's own funds and determine whether the quantity and quality of own funds are sufficient to cover applicable capital requirements, and in particular: - a.
+- 382. Competent authorities should determine by means of stress testing the adequacy of the institution's own funds (quantity and composition) in stressed conditions and whether supervisory measures, including P2G, capital planning and other measures as set out in Title 10, are necessary to address potential inadequacies. - 383.
+To assess capital adequacy in stressed conditions, competent authorities should consider: - a. the use of the qualitative outcomes (e.g. deficiencies identified in risk management and control) of institutions' stress tests and supervisory stress testing; and - b. the use of the quantitative outcomes of ICAAP stress tests, if the ICAAP is deemed reliable in accordance with paragraph 356, and of supervisory stress tests (i.e. outcomes in terms of changes in own funds ratios), pursuant to Article 100 of Directive 2013/36/EU as specified in Title 12 of these guidelines, and including, for example: - i. prescribing specific 'anchor' scenarios/assumptions to be implemented by institutions; and - ii. conducting system-wide stress tests using consistent methodologies and scenarios run either by institutions or by supervisors. - 384.
+Competent authorities should assess as appropriate the quantitative outcomes of stress tests with regard to the adequacy and quality of the institution's own funds and determine whether the quantity and quality of own funds are sufficient to cover applicable capital requirements, and in particular: - a.
 OCR including its combined buffer requirements under the baseline scenario over a forward looking time horizon of at least two years; - b.
-TSCR under the adverse scenarios over a forward looking time horizon of at least two years; or - 385.
-In cases where a pre-defined target ratio is set for a system-wide stress test (including country level stress tests) as referred to in paragraph 580, the competent authorities should assess the adequacy and quality of the institution's own funds also considering such target ratio.
+TSCR under the adverse scenarios over a forward looking time horizon of at least two years; or - c. where relevant, predefined target ratios (fixed threshold) set in the context of a system wide stress test, for the applicable stress test scenarios.

-7.7.2 Using P2G to address quantitative outcomes of stress testing
+7.7.1 Using P2G to address the quantitative outcomes of stress testing